J030104/x86-Assembly-Game-Project/README.md

 ```

 ### Execute the .exe file in the DOSbox emulator
-&rarr The game difficulty can be customized by adjusting the cycles.
+→ The game difficulty can be customized by adjusting the cycles.

 ###### 111 1st Semester - Introduction to Microcomputer: x86 Assembly Practicum